bradhowes/keystrokecountdown/src/articles/translate/index.md

 # Bring in the Keyboard Maestro

 Next step is to hook the `translate.js` utility to run when I press a specific key sequence after selecting some text.
-First, I created two macros for the two translation paths: English to French, and French to English.
+First, I created two Keyboard Maestro macros for the two translation paths: English to French, and French to English.

 ![](EnglishFrench.png)